ENCODE-DCC/pyencoded-tools/README.md

 ### ENCODE_controlled_by_backfill.py

-Script to fix the controlled_by backfill problems
+Script to fix the controlled_by backfill problems.
 This is a dryrun default script, run with '--update' to PATCH data

-Useage:
+Usage:

     ENCODE_controlled_by_backfill.py --infile MyFile.txt
     ENCODE_controlled_by_backfill.py --infile ENCSR000AAA